DataBiosphere/data-explorer-indexers/bigquery/README.md

 * If `~/.config/gcloud/application_default_credentials.json` doesn't exist,
 create it by running `gcloud auth application-default login`.
 * Determine the project that will be billed for querying the BigQuery tables.
-Minimally, your account must have `bigquery.jobs.create` permissions on this project.
+Your account must have `bigquery.jobs.create` permissions this project; this includes any project where you have the Viewer/Editor/Owner role.
 * Run the indexer:
   `BILLING_PROJECT_ID=<billing_project_id> docker-compose up --build`
 * View the Elasticsearch index at